mehulagg/gitlab/doc/topics/git/numerous_undo_possibilities_in_git/index.md

 # Undo possibilities in Git **(FREE)**

-When working in Git, you can undo your work.
-[Nothing in Git is deleted](https://git-scm.com/book/en/v2/Git-Internals-Maintenance-and-Data-Recovery), so you can undo the actions you've taken.
+[Nothing in Git is deleted](https://git-scm.com/book/en/v2/Git-Internals-Maintenance-and-Data-Recovery), so when you work in Git, you can undo your work.

-A few different techniques exist to undo your changes, based on which [stage of development](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository) you are in.

-Options exist for undoing your work with any version control system.
-However, because of the de-centralized nature of Git, these options are multiplied (or limited) depending on the stage of your process.
-You can rewrite history in Git, but you should avoid it, because it can cause problems when multiple developers are contributing to the same codebase.
+All version control systems have options for undoing work.
+However, because of the de-centralized nature of Git, these options are multiplied.
+The actions you take are based on the
+[stage of development](https://git-scm.com/book/en/v2/Git-Basics-Recording-Changes-to-the-Repository)
+you are in.

 For more information about working with Git and GitLab: